Frequently asked questions and help compendium

 Please reference your software's manual for details about how to use screentones in your artwork.

-All orders will receive a digital proof.
-Additionally, we will do in-house proofing to make sure there are no weird issues with your work, such as: bad trim or margin, bad colors or patterns, binding issues, etc. If you wish to receive a hard copy proof you must make a special request via email.
+We will do in-house proofing to make sure there are no weird issues with your work, such as: bad trim or margin, bad colors or patterns, binding issues, etc. If you wish to receive a hard copy proof you must make a special request via email.
 Hardcopy proofs are $25 USD each.

 Yes, you can change out files once at no charge.
 After that there will be a $1 per page charge for any substitutions.
 This charge may be waived under special circumstances.